Bo Spellerberg: Career

 Bo Spellerberg started his career with FIF.
 In 2002 he joined KIF Kolding, where he played until 2018, only interrupted by a short loan in 2008 to Spanish club to CB Cantabria, along with Gábor Császár who played in Viborg HK at the time.
 The two players were brought in to help the team survive in Liga ASOBAL, during remaining three matches in the 2007–2008 season.
 CB Cantabria ended the season in 14th place, which meant they survived relegation thanks to a last minute goal from Bo Spellerberg against Ademar León.
 The club was however dissolved after the season.

-With Kolding he won the Danish championship 6 times and was selected as Danish player of the year in 2006 and 2013.
+With Kolding he won the Danish Championship 6 times and was selected as Danish player of the year in 2006 and 2013.
+In the 2015-16 season he became the player with the most matches played for the club, taking the record for Boris Schnuchel.

 From 2018 to 2020 he was the player-coach at Swiss club TSV St. Otmar St. Gallen.
-From 2020 2023 he was the player-assistant coach for the Danish 1st Division team HØJ Elite.
+From 2020 to 2023 he was the player-assistant coach for the Danish 1st Division team HØJ Elite.
 He left the club in November 2023 to become the head coach at first league team København Håndbold.